 Only five major letter collections exist from fifteenth century England and they are all available online for the first time in this digital resource - the Paston, Cely, Plumpton, Stonor and Armburgh Papers.
 Coverage: 1400-1490

 An extensive collection of manuscript materials for the study of medieval travel writing in fact and in fantasy.
 A collection of medieval manuscripts from libraries around the world, dating from the 13th to the 16th centuries, with a focus on accounts of journeys to the Holy Land, India and China.

 Medical topics relating to research, clinical practice, administration, policy issues, dentistry, nursing, and health care.
 Citations to journal articles, from the US National Library of Medicine.
 See also PubMed.
 Vendor: Proquest.
 Coverage: 1940-present.

-Manuscripts for the study of Meiji society, culture, ethnology and education from the papers of Edward Sylvester Morse (1838-1925), an American who taught at Tokyo Imperial University in the 1870s and is notable for his work in natural history, ethnography, archaeology and art history.
+Manuscripts for the study of Meiji society, culture, ethnology, and education from the papers of Edward Sylvester Morse (1838-1925), an American who taught at Tokyo Imperial University in the 1870s and is notable for his work in natural history, ethnography, archaeology and art history.

-A collection of men’s-interest magazine backfiles serving research in men’s studies/history but also offering important additional perspectives for women’s studies.
-It includes some of the earliest publications of this type – National Police Gazette, Argosy, Sports Illustrated, Esquire, Sports Budget, M: The Civilized Man) and covers key topics such as fashion, sports, health, and arts/entertainment.
+A collection of mens-interest magazine backfiles serving research in mens studies/history but also offering important additional perspectives for womens studies.
+It includes some of the earliest publications of this type ( National Police Gazette, Argosy, Sports Illustrated, Esquire, Sports Budget, M: The Civilized Man) and covers key topics such as fashion, sports, health, and arts/entertainment.
 Coverage: 1845 - 2015

 English-language standardized tests covering educational skills, personality, vocational aptitude, psychology, and related areas.
 Summaries, reviews, and evaluations of tests; text of tests not included.
 Coverage: 9th (1985) - current edition.